pedrofvteixeira/basic-plugin-osgi/README.md

 ### Compile the project

-Just run *mvn package* and you should be all set
+Just run *mvn package* and you should be all set (please ignore all warning messages displayed in console during this execution, mvn will eventually finish, this is a known issue)

 ### Deploying the plugin in your pentaho environment